On the Black Sea, Georgia rebrands as a holiday haven from the pandemic

 It is unclear when Georgia will permit travelers from the United States, which has the most confirmed coronavirus cases and deaths in the world.

-Tourists from some countries may be required to show proof of a negative coronavirus test in advance, while those from another may not be, Turnava said.
+Tourists from some countries may be required to show proof of a negative coronavirus test in advance, while those from others may not be, Turnava said.

 “If we open to just anyone, it means to destroy our safety in one day,” she added.
 “Unfortunately, not all countries are on equal positions.
-However, we do believe that, upon battling with covid, more and more countries will join our safe corridors.”
+However, we do believe that, upon battling with covid[-19], more and more countries will join our safe corridors.”

 Visiting Georgia wasn’t always considered “safe,” especially as tensions escalated with its powerful northern neighbor Russia after the dissolution of the Soviet Union.
 Twelve years ago, the two countries were embroiled in a brief war over the breakaway region of South Ossetia.